jzacsh/vcsq/README.md

 ### TODOs

+- [ ] cleanup/finish rename of objects to vcsq (from old vcst) (and also just stop prefixing any internal objects with the liberary's name; idk why the heck I did that).
 - [ ] **finish tail-end of feature-set**: see lines in vcst/src/lib.rs disabled
   in release
   - try `cargo build --release` to turn these back off